MrDongZhenyu/MrDongZhenyu.github.io/_pages/publications.md

 <div id="pub-top"></div>

 <p>
-  You can also find my articles on
+  You can also find my publications on
   <a href="{{ site.author.googlescholar }}">my Google Scholar profile</a>.
 </p>
 <strong>Click titles to access papers.</strong>